A message from the CEO

 Some Facts about Pain

-- Infants and children do feel, and sometimes remember, pain.
-Studies show that even infants have a memory of being in pain.
+Infants and children do feel, and sometimes remember, pain.
 A child's weight determines how much medication they receive.

-We use the patient care board to communicate pain treatment with your nurse and other providers.
-You are the expert about your pain.
-Your health care team will ask you about pain during your hospitalization and is committed to doing everything they can to keep you as comfortable as possible.
+Your healthcare team will ask you about pain during your hospitalization and is committed to doing everything they can to keep you as comfortable as possible.
 The diagram below is an example of a tool that we may use to evaluate your pain as well as to evaluate how well our interventions are working.
 You will be asked to rate your pain on a scale from 0 to 10.